PostHog/posthog.com/contents/docs/advanced/cdp.md

 In general, we recommend starting with PostHog as your CDP using our SDKs, data warehouse, destinations, and transformations as needed.
 This is the easiest and least expensive way to get started.

-If you need destinations that we don't currently support, you have several options
+If you need destinations that we don't currently support, you have two options:

 1. Build your own [real-time destinations](/docs/cdp/destinations) to call the 3rd party API.
 2. Fully transition to a 3rd party CDP.